If you are passing through the midlands of Ireland, a hidden gem well worth a visit is Newcastle Woods and Newcastle House in county Longford.

 In the Noughties, Newcastle House was bought by a retired New York Fire Department Firefighter called Joe Donovan.
 Joe who had worked at the Twin Towers on the day of the 9/11 attacks, bought the property to renovate it, along with wife Suze Donovan, they restored the House.
 Source: Independent.ie

 I think they operated it as a Guest house and hired out Newcastle House for occasional functions.

-By 2012, the Donovan’s decided to move back to New York and Newcastle House was sold to its current owner, a Hong Kong based business man named Mr. Hau Yan Lee.
+By 2012, the Donovan’s made the decision to move back to New York and Newcastle House was sold to its current owner, a Hong-Kong based businessman named Mr. Hau Yan Lee.
 Mr. Yan Lee has big plans for Newcastle House, going on this Longford Leader article.
 There are plans to renovate the main courtyard buildings into 40 guest rooms and to convert the existing derelict back courtyard buildings into cafe/tea rooms, outhouses to Guest Apartments and upgrading the House to become a Hotel with swimming pool and a gym.
 You can check out the Newcastle website here.

-Also, Center Parcs have leased part of the forests around Newcastle woods and will be opening a new Irish Center Parcs in Newcastle woods, which is due to open in 2019.
+Also, Center Parcs has leased part of the forests around Newcastle woods and will be opening a new Irish Center Parcs in Newcastle woods, which is due to open in 2019.

 Also, since 2012, the Newcastle Summer Music Festival, called NewCfest, has taken place on the grounds of Newcastle House.

 A Hot Air Balloon festival has also regularly taken place on the grounds of Newcastle House over the last few years.